ibm-cloud-docs/Cloudant/api/authorization.md

 To see what roles you can assign, see [Roles](/docs/services/Cloudant?topic=cloudant-authorization#roles).

-### Example of using HTTP to send an authorization modification request
+See the following example that uses HTTP to send an authorization modification request:

 ```http
 PUT /_api/v2/db/$DATABASE/_security HTTP/1.1